Weight Loss Surgery Negligence Claims

 If you think you may have been a victim of negligence by a medical professional before, during or after weight loss surgery, you could be entitled to compensation.
 However, it is vitally important to seek the help of an experienced law firm, such as JMW, to build a strong case that will drastically improve your chances of getting the compensation you deserve.

-Our specialist solicitors are experts in weight loss compensation claims and will discuss the full details of your case with you, before consulting the relevant medical records and speaking to independent medical experts to find evidence that you were the victim of clinical negligence.
+Our specialist solicitors are experts in surgical negligence compensation claims and will discuss the full details of your case with you, before consulting the relevant medical records and speaking to leading independent experts to provide their expert opinion on the suspected failures in care.

-We will always aim to settle the claim at the earliest opportunity to help you move on with your life, and will work to obtain interim payments whenever possible to help pay for any immediate care you may require
+We will always aim to settle cases at the earliest opportunity to help you move on with your life, and will work to obtain interim payments whenever possible to help pay for any immediate care you may require

 What is weight loss surgery?